Gozala/workspace/pages/blocks with codec varint.md

 - [[@mikeal]] wrote wrote nice essay about use of sef-describing data in [[IPFS]] ecosystem.
   > **self-description** is the principal that the *context necessary to interpret data should be included in the data itself*.
 - I have wondered why does self-describing principal has not been applied to [block](https://ipld.io/docs/intro/primer/#blocks-vs-nodes)s.
+Instead of making blocks self-describing via
-Instead of including multiformat identifier for the ***codec***
+- including [[multiformat]] identifier for the **codec**